bytebase/bytebase.com-old/content/docs/change-database/rollback-data-changes.md

 </hint-block>

-Bytebase can parse MySQL binary logs and build rollback SQL statements from the logs.
-This can help you rollback data changes.
+After a data change completes, Bytebase can parse MySQL binary logs and build rollback SQL statements from the logs.
+This allows you to revert that data change if needed.

 ## Requirements and limitations